ethanabrooks/dollar-lambda/readme.md

 argument parser on the market.
 ### Help yourself to the [docs](https://ethanabrooks.github.io/dollar-lambda/)!

-Special thanks to ["Functional Pearls"](https://www.cs.nott.ac.uk/~pszgmh/pearl.pdf) by Graham Hutton and Erik Meijer for bringing these topics to life for me.
+Special thanks to ["Functional Pearls"](https://www.cs.nott.ac.uk/~pszgmh/pearl.pdf) by Graham Hutton and Erik Meijer for bringing these topics to life.
 ## Installing
 ```
 pip install -U dollar-lambda